Kristen Stewart and Stella Maxwell Are Tying The Knot Soon: Source

 Up until now, Kristen Stewart and Stella Maxwell have yet to confirm or deny these engagement rumors.
 Therefore, avid followers of the couple should take these unverified reports with a grain of salt until everything is proven true and correct.

 Meanwhile, Kristen previously revealed to Harper’s Bazaar U.K. that she is still open to dating men again.
-The 27-year-old Los Angeles-native shared that she wants to try everything.
+The 27-year-old Los Angeles native shared that she wants to try everything.

 “Yeah, totally.
 Definitely… Some people aren’t like that.
 Some people know that they like grilled cheese and they’ll eat it every day for the rest of their lives.
 I want to try everything.
 If I have grilled cheese once I’m like, ‘That was cool, what’s next?'”

-The actress also emphasized that she did love all her previous partner.
+The actress also emphasized that she did love all her previous partners.
 Robert Pattinson’s ex-girlfriend added that she never faked her feelings for them.

 “I’ve always really embraced a duality.
 And really, truly, believed in it and never felt confused or struggling,” she said.

 Kristen Stewart and Stella Maxwell Crashed a Wedding and the Brides' Stories Are Amazing https://t.co/5eUQ4yC8wu pic.twitter.com/55RPyhNDwr